anshu3769/KeplerProject/README.md

 # KeplerProject
-An attmept to build a simple typing game using React, Flask and Graphql.
+An attempt to build a simple typing game using React, Apollo, Flask and Graphql.

 ## Design Details
  The game has two components.
 Following are the tools used for the implementation: